Kuwait City Safety Guide

 Women Travelers

-• Avoid direct eye contact with men, as it can be misinterpreted as flirting
+• Avoid eye contact with strangers, which can be misinterpreted

 LGBTQ+ Travelers

-• Avoid LGBTQ+ apps and websites while in Kuwait; they may be monitored
+• Avoid LGBTQ+ dating apps which may be monitored

 Travel Insurance